 3. Know the Reason for the Dining Experience

-It starts from understanding your restaurants location.
+It starts with understanding your restaurant’s location.
 Are you near the theatre district?
 A music hall?
 A sports arena?
 Hospitals?
-If you’re restaurant is located in a place where there is a lot of traffic coming for a specific attraction that may require time restraints on eating, be sure to take that in to account.
-Greeting your table and asking if there are any time restraints is a wonderful way to get a feel for if they are in a rush or ready to settle in for a longer night.
+If your restaurant is located in a place where there is a lot of traffic coming for a specific attraction that may require time restraints on eating, be sure to take that into account.
+Greeting your table and asking if there are any time restraints is a wonderful way to get a feel for if they are in a rush or ready to settle in for a long night.
 A great way question to ask is, “Anything special you’re celebrating tonight?”
-If not, a typical response may be, “No, just going to see the show at 6pm tonight!”
+If not, a typical response may be, “No, just going to see the show at 6 pm tonight!”
 This is a perfect set-up for you to delight your guests.
 “Perfect, I’ll make sure that you’re done eating with plenty of time to get to your seats.”
 This will make your guests feel like they’re getting special service, and that’s how we want every patron to feel.

 Business meetings, dates, and large family gatherings may be examples of parties that don’t want to be interrupted as much as they are trying to work, catch up, or get to know each other.